-If someone had told me all those years ago I would never hear her speak nor would my words reach her, and any kind of communication system would be limited at best, I would have assumed I would never really know Nani.
-But while the limitations are true, there is a great depth to our communication.
-Sure there are gaps and things she can’t tell me, and things I have no way to explain.
-But we do hear each other.
+If someone had told me so very many years ago I would never hear Nani speak nor would my words reach her, and any kind of communication system would be limited at best, I would have assumed I would never really know Nani.
+While the limitations are true, there is a great depth to our communication.
+Certainly there are gaps and things she can’t tell me, and things I have no way to explain, but we do hear each other.

 The hardest part for me is in the listening.
 It’s in remembering that all behavior is communication.
 It’s in remembering that Nani has a right to have her communication respected, and when she is telling me “NO!”, in every way she knows how to say it, I need to listen.
 I need to let her NO!, mean no. Many days I’m the one with the greatest lack of communication skills.

 There are memories of times I didn’t listen which still make me catch my breath and tear up.
 Times she needed me to hear her so badly.
 The many times I watched her retreat deep inside, as she sadly resigned herself to my hardness of heart and hearing.
 Then there are the memories that make me smile and laugh with pride at her genius and perseverance.
 The times Nani found a way to say, “Can you hear me now?”.

 One of those times was during her middle school years.
 I’d developed a bad case of stupid and insisted upon her wearing a pair of denim shorts to school, even though I knew full well she preferred a soft knit.
 Our conversation went like this: I got the shorts out, put them on the bed.
 She threw them back into the closet and closed the door.
 I retrieved the shorts while she chose another pair.
 She took my choice and threw it down the hall, and began putting on her preferred pair.
 I again retrieved the shorts and pointed to them emphatically, and begin to try to get the other shorts off of her.
 She resisted.
 (I wasn’t kidding when I said it was a bad case of stupid, was I?)